polarbart/TakeItEasyAI/README.md

 ```
 python gui.py
 ```
+If the gui is to large or to small you may adjust its size with the parameter `radius`.

-In order to train the model by yourself, you first have to compile the C++ implementation of TakeItEasy which is roughly a gazillion times faster than the python implementation and therefore essential for training:
+In order to train the model by yourself, you first have to compile the C++ implementation of TakeItEasy which is roughly a gazillion times faster compared to the python implementation and therefore essential for training:
 ```
 cd cpp
 mkdir build